jarviscanada/jarvis_data_eng_KevinShimotakahara/hadoop/README.md

 Inside the master node, there exists a layered application architecture.
 The lowest layer is the HDFS Name Node entity, which is used to manage the storage of data among the HDFS Data Nodes hosted on the worker nodes in our cluster.
-The state of the HDFS can be interacted with by either tasks running in YARN containers (more on this later), or directly by a person using a web user interface (WebUI).
-Ultimately, the HDFS offers a scalable solution to storing lots of massive files, by breaking them up into 128 Mb chunks and storing multiple redundant copies of these chunks over multiple commodity grade computers.
+The state of the HDFS can be interacted with either by tasks running in YARN containers (more on this later) or directly by a person using a web user interface (WebUI).
+Ultimately, the HDFS offers a scalable solution to storing lots of massive files, by breaking them up into 128 Mb chunks and storing multiple redundant copies of these chunks over multiple commodity-grade computers.
-The benefits of this approach are twofold: one can scale data storage horizontally with cheap hardware, while also enabling parallel execution of computation and disk read/write tasks.
+The benefits of this approach are twofold: one can scale data storage horizontally with cheap hardware, while also enabling the parallel execution of tasks.

 The HDFS is operated on by the "YARN layer", which manages the computational resources in the Hadoop cluster.